akhilkh2000/Attendance-Mate/README.md

 # Attendance-mate
-Attendance system created to simulate an attendance system using a person's fingerprint and update his data a google sheet using google sheets API
+ Created to simulate an attendance system using a person's fingerprint and update his/her data to a google sheet using google sheets API